 It’s obvious that fake Google ads pose a threat to consumers, but they are also a massive threat to the brands they target.
-When a brand is impersonated or has counterfeits sold of their products through fake Google ads, the effects can be detrimental to the business.
+When a brand is impersonated or has counterfeits sold of its products through fake Google ads, the effects can be detrimental to the business.

 Fake Google ads steal revenue from the brands they impersonate.
-The sales made by consumers on the counterfeit sites they are redirected to are sales the real brand will likely never see.
+The sales made by consumers on the counterfeit sites they are redirected to our sales that the real brand will likely never see.
 It is vital that brand owners protect themselves from fake Google ads and reclaim ownership of their revenue.

-Every brand wants to appear on the top of a Google search, and this becomes more difficult in a sea of fake Google ads.
+Every brand wants to appear at the top of a Google search, and this becomes more difficult in a sea of fake Google ads.
 The more fake ads that appear in a given search mean it will be more difficult for a real brand to earn a well-ranking position.
-This can decrease the amount of consumers finding and clicking on a brand’s ads and make it more competitive to advertise through Google.
+This can decrease the number of consumers finding and clicking on a brand’s ads and make it more competitive to advertise through Google.

-The unfortunate reality of online scams is that real brands pay the consequences far more often than the scammers.
+The unfortunate reality of online scams is that real brands pay the consequences far more often than scammers.
 When a consumer is fooled by a fake Google ad and subsequently scammed, they often complain to the real brand.
 After all, most of these fake ads and spoof websites appear identical to the real brands, and most consumers don’t realize they’ve been scammed.

-This can lead to a large increase in the amount of customer complaints a brand receives.
+This can lead to a large increase in the number of customer complaints a brand receives.
 Their customer service team may be inundated by complaints, as well as negative comments on social media and poor reviews online.
 This can put a strain on resources and lead to a mountain of extra work in order for the brand to handle damage control.